 unusual or distorted anatomy

 Additionally, they have no heartbeat, and breathing is not necessary.
 They have no sense of pain, along with a somewhat dulled sense of touch.
+Their bodies are cooler than most animals, but not completely cold.

 After transformation, Carriophors will be driven to consume more carcasses to fill their stomach with a place for the blight bacteria to multiply.
 Normally, they do not exude much of a scent besides external scents that linger on them, but if they go too long without eating, the bacteria may consume some of the Carriophor's own flesh to sustain itself, which can cause them to release a scent of both sweetness and rot, with the sweet smell marking them as 'not food, need food' to other Carriophors.
 They will not feel pain, but they will become ravenous, and their body may start to visibly decay after 1-2 months without eating.
 They can still move around even if a significant portion of their body has rotted away, but eventually, if their brain is consumed or rotted—which may occur after 3-6 months of not eating anything—they will just become a rotted carcass that releases a scent that strongly attracts other Carriophors to consume them.